Skip to content

 print(3.14); // double

-This feature is extremely practical, freeing lambdas from needing a separate version for each parameter type.
+This feature is extremely practical, meaning lambdas no longer need a separate version for each parameter type.

-In a range for loop, the choice of auto directly impacts performance:
+In range-for loops, the choice of auto directly impacts performance:

 cpp

-Our rule of thumb: default to const auto&, use auto& only when you need to modify elements, and use plain auto only when the element type is a small built-in type (int, pointers, etc.).
+My rule of thumb: default to const auto&, use auto& only if you need to modify elements, and use auto only if the element type is a small built-in type (int, pointers, etc.).

-The using type alias (introduced in C++11) and auto are frequently used together. using gives complex types a readable name, while auto simplifies code in local usage.
+The using type alias (introduced in C++11) is often used in conjunction with auto. using gives a readable name to complex types, while auto simplifies code during local use.

 typedef vs. using

-using is the modern replacement for typedef, offering more intuitive syntax and support for template aliases:
+using is the modern replacement for typedef, with more intuitive syntax and support for template aliases:

 cpp

-For template aliases, typedef simply cannot do the job:
+For template aliases, typedef can't do it at all:

 cpp